 How can you tell if your dog has been stung?

 The most immediate sign that a dog has been stung is whining as the poor pup begins to feel pain.
 Your pet will show whatever signs of being in pain it usually shows, such as whimpering and seeking comfort.

 The dog may hold up a paw if that is where it was stung, limp on one paw or chew and nibble at the site of the sting.
 Dogs will often drool, paw at their face and mouth, and show signs of swelling and hives.

 In the most extreme cases, stings can cause allergic reaction or anaphylactic shock.
 Symptoms include difficulty breathing, swelling of the mouth, nose and throat, and collapse.

-It goes without saying that you should take your dog to the vet immediately if this is the case – the cost of subsequent treatment should be covered by your dog insurance if you have some in place.
+It goes without saying that you should take your dog to the vet immediately if this is the case – the cost of subsequent treatment should be covered by your dog insurance policy if you have one in place.